Develop early age Healthy Eating Habits

 Step 4: Tweak Junk Food to Healthy Food

 I started making whole wheat burger buns at home.
 Instead of saying no to the burger, I replaced the all-purpose bun with a homemade whole wheat healthy bun.
-The patties that I used was a vegetable patty which was shallow-fried instead of deep fried.
+The patties that I used were a vegetable patty that was shallow-fried instead of deep-fried.

 Similarly, instead of saying no to pizzas, I started baking whole wheat base and lentil base pizzas at home.
 Instead of saying no to sandwiches, I said let me make one for you.
 I started baking semolina bread, multigrain bread, and whole wheat bread.
 Sandwiches from these bread are delicious yet healthy.
 My husband loves Vada Pav, so I started baking stuffed Pavs for him.

 They were happy that I stopped saying “No” to what they wanted to eat.
 I was happy that I changed the unhealthy food to healthy food.
 Baking at home has its own benefits and I have expressed them in my article “Why one should start baking at home”.
 When the ingredients are in your control, you are better equipped to develop healthy eating habits.

 Step 4 is the extension of step 3.
 I made it a point that I will give them options to choose from.
 But at the same time, I had to be careful about the options that I present in front of them.